jnorthrup/photon/README.md

-pattern recognition and encoding gateway for higher level languages
+signal pattern recognition and encoding gateway for higher level languages